 Even if you’re not heading off straight after the ceremony, make sure you factor-in accommodation for your first night as man and wife — many hotel venues will include a bridal suite in the reception costs, but if not, it’s something else to add to the list.

 Keep on track with your wedding spend by using the hitched.co.uk budget planner!
-Click here to register and find out more!
+Register now and find out more!